 In 1986 I had a life changing illness which left me with spinal damage and a limitation to my mobility.
 Luckily my hands and arms were not affected so crafting became really important to me.
 It was something creative I could do by myself or with friends and was always such a positive activity in stimulating mind and spirit.

 Over the years I've developed this creative streak by attending many workshops to learn new skills.
 I find it a really fun activity to do with friends, it's just so nice learning something new and going home with a new creation.
 Now of course I often tap into YouTube for fresh inspiration.

-I'm always collecting bits and bobs from packaging, clothing, gift cards etc - ribbons, buttons, papers and my creative stash keeps growing!
-It's always good to recycle and well you never know when they will come in handy.
+I'm always collecting bits and bobs from packaging, clothing and gift cards - ribbons, buttons, papers and my creative stash keeps growing!
+It's always good to recycle and well, you never know when they will come in handy.

-My passion lately is making the bottle lights - each one is so different and I love to experiment.
+My passion lately is making bottle lamps - each one is so different and I love to experiment with styles and colours.

 After attending a business start up course run by the wonderful Optivo Increase VS, it gave me the skills and confidence to turn my hobby into a business and so Caroline's Home Crafts was created.

 I'm looking forward to selling my creations, growing the business and just enjoying the journey.